 As prepared as I thought I was for the 160km/hour speeds we would reach, I wasn’t prepared for the G-Force that I felt almost as soon as we took off from the inner track.
 I could definitely feel the effect of our rapid acceleration push me back into the seat, even despite the snug seatbelts strapping me in.
 After we got up to speed it was all centrifugal force, friction, deceleration and the rest of the physics that I vaguely remembered from high school, coupled with the thrill as we raced within inches of the outside wall on the ‘upper groove’. (that’s ‘Nascar-speak’, by the way.)

 Three laps flew by, quite literally, and when we rolled back into the inner lane, I was all thumbs up and smiles as I unfolded myself through the passenger window.
-Even though I hadn’t been driving, the ride left me on an adrenaline high, fuelled by the roar of other cars racing around the track.
+Even though I hadn’t been driving, the ride left me on an adrenaline high, fuelled by the roar of the cars still racing around the track.

 Icons and Iconic Cars